ncandroid84/DualSpeaker-for-XiaomiMI8Lite-/README.md

-Activate the Earpiece to produce pseudo stereo effect This mod is compatible with any rom with android 9.0 Pie (Xiaomi.eu stable/beta, global stable/beta, revolutionOS)
+Activate the Earpiece to produce pseudo stereo effect This mod is compatible with any rom with android 9.0 Pie (Xiaomi.eu stable/beta, global stable/beta, revolutionOS) *It is not compatible with other audio mods*
+-

 Credits:
 -